Home » Best Books » Best Fantasy Series to Start This Year

 Easy-entry fantasy series

 Best starting points when someone says they “want fantasy” but does not want homework.
+Each series here is finished, the first book stands on its own, and none of them requires a glossary to get through the opening chapters.

 Harry Potter and the Sorcerer’s Stone